- Prepare for the future of healthcare

 - What is the labour market for medical administrative assistants?

 Job opportunities for medical administrative assistants vary across the different regions of Canada.
 For specific information on the labour market in your area, please visit the Working in Canada website.
 Career Step's Medical Administrative Assistant with EHR program helps you gain the skills needed to earn the Certified Medical Administrative Assistant (CMAA) and Certified Electronic Health Record Specialist (CEHRS) credentials, so you can prove to employers that you have the skills they’re looking for.
-(The Medical Administrative Assistant program prepare students to earn the CMAA credential.)
+(The Medical Administrative Assistant program prepares learners to earn the CMAA credential.)

 - How much can I earn as a medical administrative assistant?